 - Second offense – yellow: Loss of recess time (varies by grade)

 - Third offense – orange: Loss of recess time (varies by grade)

 - Fourth offense – red: Lose entire recess and call parents or guardians.

-- Fifth offense – black: Official Office visit
+- Fifth offense – gray: Official Office visit